DipanshuCU/Hangman-Game-Project/README.md

 V. After each game, you will be prompted to play again.
 Choose whether to continue playing or exit the game.

 ### 4. Additional Features & Notes
+A. **Theme Selection**: The game offers a variety of themes for players to choose from, including animals, fruits, vegetables, countries, and planets.
+This feature adds diversity and customization to the gameplay experience, allowing players to select their preferred theme before starting the game.

-A. **Scoring System**: A scoring mechanism based on word difficulty and player performance adds a competitive element to the game.
+B. **Scoring System**: A scoring mechanism based on word difficulty and player performance adds a competitive element to the game.
 Compete with friends or challenge yourself to achieve high scores.

-B. **Replayability**: The game offers a play again option, allowing users to restart after each round, enhancing user engagement.
-Challenge yourself to beat your previous score or try different word categories for a fresh experience.

-C. **Modular Structure**: The code's organization into functions improves readability and maintainability.
-Each component of the game is encapsulated within functions, making it easier to understand and modify for future enhancements.
+C. **Difficulty Levels**: Players can select from multiple difficulty levels - Easy, Medium, and Hard - each offering a different level of challenge.
+The difficulty level influences the number of points awarded for each correct guess and adjusts the number of attempts allowed, providing options for players of varying skill levels.

+D. **Hangman ASCII Art Display**: The game integrates ASCII art to depict the hangman's figure as players make incorrect guesses.
+This visual element intensifies suspense, enhancing the game's aesthetics and atmosphere.

 ### 5. Version Log
 - **Version 1 Code**